 Sign up for free | Visit the site

 2. Store all your passwords securely with 1Password

-It's incredible to think how many passwords we now have.
+It's incredible to think about how many passwords we now have.
 From logins to essential business tools and web-based apps to usernames and passwords for all our clients' assets.
 How do we keep track of them all?
-Yes, you can list them in a Word document but that's not the most secure option.
+Yes, you can list them in a Word document, but that's not the most secure option.